Videocine: History

-In 2006, managing director Eckehardt von Damm has stepped down after serving since 1994.
+In 2006, managing director Eckehardt von Damm stepped down after serving since 1994.

-In 2021, parent company Televisa has announced a merger with U.S.-based Univision Communications, affecting Videocine and other of brands owned by Televisa.
+In 2021, parent company Televisa announced that it would sell its content assets to US-based Univision Communications, affecting Videocine and other brands owned by Televisa.

 Logo

 The inspiration for the company's bicycle logo originated when they were used for transporting 35-millimeter rolls in the 1960s and 1970s under strict timing.